 Discussion with the registered manager and review of records evidenced that systems were in place to monitor and report on the quality of nursing and other services provided.
-For example, audits were completed in relation to falls, care records, infection prevention and control, and the environment.
+For example, audits were completed in relation to falls, care records, and the environment.
 The results of audits had been analysed and appropriate actions taken to address any shortfalls identified and there was evidence that the necessary improvement had been embedded into practice.